Inplace Access to the Surface Code Y Basis: Surface Code Defects

 \section{Surface Code Defects}

+In quantum error correcting codes, a ``detector'' is a set of measurements that will produce the same parity every time when a circuit is executed without noise.
+A ``detection event'' occurs when the parity of a detector is wrong.
 Detection events in the surface code can be classified into two types (X and Z), based on whether they are associated with an X type or Z type stabilizer changing unexpectedly.
 In the bulk of a surface code circuit, all errors produce an even number of detection events of each type.
 In other words, the bulk of the surface code ``conserves X parity" and ``conserves Z parity".
 These two conservation properties are what \emph{define} the bulk.
 Any circuit location where Pauli errors conserve X detection event parity and conserve Z detection event parity is part of the bulk, regardless of the specific implementation details of the circuit.

 Defects are circuit locations where X parity conservation and/or Z parity conservation is broken, because errors can produce an odd number of X detection events and/or an odd number of Z detection events.
 Important types of defects are summarized in \tbl{defect_types}.
 Locations in the circuit where an odd number of X detection events can be produced by an error are ``X type defects" or ``X boundaries".
 Locations where an odd number of Z detection events can be produced by an error are ``Z type defects" or ``Z boundaries".
 Locations where an error can produce one X detection event paired with one Z detection event, breaking the individual X and Z parities but not necessarily the combined $X+Z$ parity, are ``H type defects" or ``Y type defects".